Samantha Isaacson

 Chief Idea Office, Brother of Hannah

-Jonah is a 9 year old, fourth grader who is an avid athlete and has a love for creativity and making a difference.
-Becoming the first Chief Idea Officer for the Isaacson Family Foundation is such a huge accomplishment at just 9 years old.
+Jonah is an 11 year old, sixth grader who is an avid athlete and has a love for creativity and making a difference.
+Becoming the first Chief Idea Officer for the Isaacson Family Foundation is such a huge accomplishment at just 11 years old.
 His enthusiasm for inventing and coming up with fun, engaging ways to raise awareness for Glut1 Deficiency Syndrome is truly inspiring.

 Jonah's innovative approach will bring fresh, exciting energy to the foundation's events and campaigns.
 The team is thrilled to work with someone who not only has so many ideas but is so passionate about making a meaningful impact.